nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC04 - Mark a Patient**
+**Use case: UC04 - Unmark a Patient's DateSlot**

 **MSS**

 1. Medical administrator requests to <ins>list patients / nurses (UC01)</ins> or <ins>find a specific patient / nurse (UC02)</ins>.
-2. Medical administrator requests to mark a specific patient.
+2. Medical administrator requests to unmark a specific patient's specific dateslot.
-3. Healthcare Xpress marks the patient as visited.
+3. Healthcare Xpress unmarks the patient's specific dateslot as failed visit.

     Use case ends.